 Committed to carrying out Andrew’s selfless work, Project 44’s initial goal is to save 44 lives.
 With a 1:430 ratio of registrants to matches, 18,920 new registry members are needed.
 Now an incorporated 501(c)3 non-profit organization, Project 44’s enhanced broader mission is to save lives by fostering a mainstream sense of moral obligation and willingness to support and join the bone marrow registry.

-Krissi Edgington is the owner of KPE Consulting, a marketing consultancy focusing on branding, communications and strategy.
+Krissi Edgington is the owner of MIWI Marketing, a full-service brand-centric marketing agency based in Indianapolis.
 Krissi’s background is rich with sports, healthcare, higher education and nonprofit experience, having worked with corporate and individual clients including American Honda, NASCAR, NBA Players Association, St. Vincent Health, Wake Forrest Baptist Health, Butler University and numerous professional and Olympic athletes.
 Krissi’s work has garnered media in outlets including USA Today, The New York Times, The Wall Street Journal, The Washington Post, ESPN, NBC, CBS, FOX, and others.
 Representing her clients’ interests, Krissi has built programs with partners including Microsoft, Target, Under Armour, Coke, Subway, IndyCar, USA Track and Field, USA Gymnastics, USA Diving, and others.
 Building and implementing cause marketing programs is an area of focus for Krissi, helping clients leverage their brands to create a positive cultural impact.
 Krissi is a graduate of Butler University and a former member of the Butler University Young Alumni Board.
 She is Co-founder and Chief Strategy Officer of Project 44 and is the Vice President of the Board of Directors.
-Krissi has also served on the Special Projects Council for the Children’s Museum of Indianapolis.
+Krissi also serves on the Board of Directors for All Good Dawgs, Butler’s NIL collective.

 Our Board of Directors